dD5M/qb-health/README.md

     end)

-# Replace the function above with this
+# Replace the Event above with this

     RegisterNetEvent(ENUM_EVENT_TYPES.EVENT_RESPAWN_PLAYER, function(authToken)
         if authToken ~= TempAuthToken then return end